-The effective dividend date is the date of the Annual General Meeting (June 26, 2014).
-Thus, all common shareholders who own ProSiebenSat.1 shares on the date of the Annual General Meeting are entitled to a dividend.
-The dividend has been paid on June 27, 2014.
+The effective dividend date is the date of the Annual General Meeting and, therefore, May 21, 2015.
+Thus, all common shareholders who own ProSiebenSat.1 shares on this date are entitled to a dividend.
+The dividend payment starts one working day after the Annual General Meeting.

 Information regarding the taxation of the dividend

-The proposed dividend per registered common share is EUR 1.47.
-Of this amount, on the basis of preliminary calculations, and to such extent non-binding, EUR 0.23 will be paid out of the tax contribution account (steuerliches Einlagekonto), i.e. paid out on a fully tax exempt basis.
-The remaining dividend amount of preliminary EUR 1.24 is generally subject to withholding tax (at a rate of 25% plus solidarity surcharge of 5.5% thereon, resulting in a total tax rate of 26.375% (plus church tax, as the case maybe)).
+Common shares (ISIN DE000PSM7770): The dividend per registered common share is EUR 1.60.
+It is generally subject to withholding tax (at a rate of 25% plus solidarity surcharge of 5.5% thereon, resulting in a total tax rate of 26.375% (plus church tax, as the case may be)).
 In case of further queries please consult your German tax advisor.

 Additional information for individual shareholders:

 The information provided below does not constitute tax advice but only describes certain general principles of German taxation, which might be relevant in connection with the dividend distribution.
 Shareholders should seek advice from their own tax counsel regarding the tax implications of the distribution.

 The below sections do only apply to individual shareholders who hold their shares as private assets.
 Whether such shareholders are to be considered resident taxpayers for purposes of the below summary depends upon whether they are subject to German unlimited taxation (e.g., due to their residence or usual place of abode).